appsemble/appsemble/README.md

 yarn appsemble login
 ```

-> Note: when using `WSL` the module `keytar` is not installed by default.
+> Note: when using Windows Subsystem for Linux (WSL) the module `keytar` is not installed by default.
 The workaround for this is
 > manually adding OAuth2 credentials and passing them to the CLI using `--client-credentials=`.

 This will open Appsemble studio in a new window in your browser.
 A panel will pop up where you must